Book a Course

 Student Instructor ratio: 1 : 12

-Course Duration: 6-8 hours eLearning + 4 hours practical drills
+Course Duration: 6-8 hours eLearning + 4 hours practical drills (pool and flares)

 Included: Course certificate and materials.